Equipment Recalls Check and see if any of your equipment has safety recalls on it

 Ambon, Indonesia is a muck diving paradise.
 Please join Andy to see why Maluku Divers boasts “Critters Without Crowds”.
 From cryptic Stonefish, and Rhinopias to an endless variety of colorful nudibranchs.
 Ambon is an underwater photographer's dream.

 Andy Martinez specializes in images of the natural world.
 He has traveled and photographed in many of the world’s beautiful tropical islands.
-As a lifelong resident of New England he has compiled one of the largest collection of images of marine life behavior from New England and Eastern Canada.
-His book Marine Life of the North Atlantic is considered a must have for New England divers.
+As a lifelong resident of New England he has compiled one of the largest files of images of marine life behavior from New England and Eastern Canadian.
+His book Marine Life of the North Atlantic is considered the best guide to this region.
+His latest book, Pier at the end of the World has won an award for children’s nature books.

 Social Hour Before the General Meeting

-Join us at the restraunt in the Marriot across from the Aquarium before the next General Meeting.
+Join us at a local restraunt before the next General Meeting.
 Anytime after 5:30 and there should be a few members hanging around.
-Stop by for drinks, appetizers, dinner, or just to say hi
+Stop by for drinks, appetizers, dinner, or just to say hi.

 These get-togethers are meant to help answer questions and talk with new or less active members.
 We'll tell you about the latest club news and hear about your interests in diving.